Deficiency Judgments After Foreclosure in Virginia

 Deficiency After a Deed in Lieu of Foreclosure in Virginia

-A deed in lieu of foreclosure occurs when a lender agrees to accept a deed to the property instead of foreclosing in order to obtain title.
+A deed in lieu of foreclosure occurs when a lender agrees to accept a deed to the property instead of obtaining title to the property through foreclosure.
 With a deed in lieu of foreclosure, the deficiency amount is the difference between the fair market value of the property and the total debt.
-(Learn more about deeds in lieu of foreclosure.)
+(Learn more about a deed in lieu of foreclosure.)

-In Virginia, a lender can get a deficiency judgment following a deed in lieu of foreclosure.
-To avoid a deficiency judgment with a deed in lieu of foreclosure, the agreement must expressly state that the transaction is in full satisfaction of the debt.
-If the deed in lieu of foreclosure agreement does not contain this provision, the lender may file a lawsuit to obtain a deficiency judgment against you.
+In Virginia, a lender can get a deficiency judgment after accepting a deed in lieu of foreclosure.
+To avoid a deficiency judgment with a deed in lieu of foreclosure, the agreement must expressly state that the transaction fully satisfies the debt.
+If the deed in lieu of foreclosure agreement does not contain this provision, the lender may file a lawsuit to obtain a deficiency judgment.